-Intended to provide the Organization with an internal source of funding to pursue new strategic opportunities or new programs.
-There were no amounts designated by the board as of June 30, 2022.
+The Special Opportunity Fund is intended to provide the Organization with an internal source of funding to pursue new strategic opportunities or new programs.
+There were no amounts designated by the board to this fund as of June 30, 2023 or 2022.